kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ## OCNO Extension Header Signaling

 The current definition of OCNO only covers applications to DetNet unidirectional interface.
 It is possible to extend OCNO EH for conveying errors from DetNet to the controller as well - for example, when a service violation happened in the DetNet, the Relay node will set an error flag in OCNO EH.
-Field devices are considered resource constrained and are not expected to insert or process extension headers.
+Field devices are considered resource-constrained and are not expected to insert or process extension headers.
-Due to flow aggregation, it is upto the DetNet operator to design mapping between an application and the DetNet.
+Due to flow aggregation, it is up to the DetNet operator to design mapping between an application and the DetNet.

 Two different options of carrying hop-by-hop options are considered.